Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 Instructions: Blend all ingredients in a high-speed blender.
 Serve immediately.

-Note: If using a regular ol’ blender, you’ll have to place the pit in a bag and smash it open with a hammer.
-You can then use the seeds in your smoothie.
+Note: If using a regular blender, you’ll have to place the pit in a bag and smash it open with a hammer.
+Then, you can use the seeds in your smoothie.

 Note: Instead of peeling and seeding the oranges, you can use a manual juicer to juice the oranges.
 Simply add this juice to the rest of the ingredients in the blender.